oroinc/documentation/crm/dev_guide/ui/layout.rst

                 screenshot: /mytheme/images/screenshot.png
         active_theme: mytheme

-First, you create a theme named ``mytheme`` whose label is *My Theme* and that makes use of the two CSS files ``main.css`` and ``ie.css``.
-Secondly, you just have select the theme to be used by setting its name as the value of the ``active_theme`` option.
+First, you create a theme named ``mytheme`` with the *My Theme* label that uses two CSS files ``main.css`` and ``ie.css``.
+Secondly, select the theme to be used by setting its name as the value of the ``active_theme`` option.

 .. _book-themes-reusable-themes:

 Reusable Themes
 ~~~~~~~~~~~~~~~

-Sometimes, you do not only want to customize your own application, but you like to provide a theme
-that can be reused in different applications.
-To achieve this, simply specify the theme's options
-in a file named ``settings.yml`` that is located in the ``Resources/public/themes/<theme-name>``
+In addition to customizing your own application, you can also provide a theme that can be reused in different applications.
+To achieve this, simply specify the theme's options in the ``settings.yml`` file that is located in the ``Resources/public/themes/<theme-name>``
 directory of your bundle:

 .. code-block:: yaml